 Potatoes, when boiled, are perfect for weight loss.
 They contain a wide range of loads of nutrients (which is why people can live solely off potatoes and butter), including potassium.
 They are also very filling.
 Sweet potatoes are considered better than potatoes for nutrient density, but just make sure to prepare them in a healthy way.

 Matcha Green Tea

 Okay, this isn’t technically a food but it’s really good for you anyway.
 It contains high amounts of EGCG, which is great for boosting your metabolism and holding your hand through the weight-losing process.
-You can drink it as a tea, but health sites like healthmonthly.co.uk stock it in its supplement form as concentrated extracts.
+You can drink it as a tea which you can order from places like CHICHA San Chen delivery, but health sites like healthmonthly.co.uk stock it in its supplement form as concentrated extracts.

 Tuna is highly popular as it’s low-calorie and high in protein (as well as tasting terrific).
 Bodybuilders love this stuff, but it’s perfect for anybody to eat if they’re looking to increase protein intake without also increasing their calories or fat intake.
 Just make sure you buy the tins without oil – opt for brine or spring water instead.

 Beans, beans, good for your heart – the more you eat the more you lose weight.
 But only if they’re lentils, black beans or kidney beans, which are uniquely high in protein and fibre as well as resistant starch.
 This means that they can keep you fuller for longer and help reduce your calorie intake.

 Incredibly high in fats, who would have thought avocados are good for weight loss?
 They are actually high in the type of fats found in olive oil (monounsaturated oleic acid), as well as containing a lot of fibre and water, which makes them less energy-dense.
 They are full of nutrients and help you to digest the nutrients and vitamins in other vegetables.
 They’re also extremely delicious.